 “This is not a wait and see,” Gartner endpoint research consultant Rob Smith reportedly said.
 “Any organization could have a forced shutdown tomorrow.
 This is the 2020 nightmare.”

 It’s not surprising that few outfits have developed a pandemic mitigation strategy.
 And those that outlined theirs are most likely outdated.
 But the rise of the coronavirus demonstrates the importance of preparedness.

 In today’s technological environment, companies are attempting to shift additional tasks to the Cloud quickly.
 The conventional wisdom is that Bring Your Own Device, and work-from-home options will avoid in-house infections.
 While that strategy should prove sufficient, not every business is ready to have a full staff accessing data virtually.

 “Imagine you’re a company and have 100 people who work from home.
 Everybody these days has superfast bandwidth (from home), so they have 100 Mbps.
 That’s 10 gigabits if everyone was using full bandwidth,” Smith reportedly said.
 “So, it’s real easy to use the entire corporation’s bandwidth just by a handful of people accessing the VPN.”

-But the good news is that many small and mid-sized organizations utilize things such as Microsoft Office 365, which may include Skype.
+But the good news is that many small and mid-sized organizations utilize things such as Microsoft Office 365, which may include Microsoft Teams.
 The Premium version can facilitate work collaborations.
 There are other options outfits can use in a pinch as well.

 But the critical point is that COVID-19 demonstrates that industries may have no control over disruption.
 However, IT strategies can integrate emergency protocols that shift all necessary operations to the Cloud to weather the storm remotely.
 That’s why it’s crucial to expand managed IT policies to include emergency plans.
 One is already on your doorstep.